Stantley Thomas-Oliver III

-Stantley Thomas-Oliver III (born June 4, 1998) is an American professional football cornerback.
+Stantley Thomas-Oliver III (born June 4, 1998) is an American professional football cornerback/defensive back for the BC Lions of the Canadian Football League (CFL).
 He played college football for the FIU Panthers.

 College career

-Thomas-Oliver began his career at Florida International University as a wide receiver and had 36 receptions for 489 yards and a touchdown in two seasons.
+Thomas-Oliver III began his career at Florida International University as a wide receiver and had 36 receptions for 489 yards and a touchdown in two seasons.
 He became a cornerback prior to his junior year after jokingly covering teammates in practice, making 24 starts over his last two seasons.
-In his first year at the new position, Thomas-Oliver was a 2018 All-Conference USA Honorable Mention.
+In his first year at the new position, Thomas-Oliver III was a 2018 All-Conference USA Honorable Mention.
 As a senior, he earned second-team All-Conference USA honors after posting eight passes defensed, an interception, 2.0 sacks, and 4.0 tackles for loss.
 In his career he had 94 career, two interceptions, seven tackles for loss and 2.0 sacks.